What is special about Gentle Touch Reflexology?

 How much does it cost?

 An adult treatment costs £35, whether it is the initial consultation or a follow up session.
-A treatment for babies or children costs between £10-£18 and lasts half an hour.
+A treatment for children (aged 11-16) costs £25 and lasts between 30-45 minutes.
 For prices of other treatments, see the ‘Prices’ page.

 Do I need to let you know if I need to cancel?